timii/Snapper/README.md

 - Visible Content: screenshot only the content currently visible
 - Full Page: screenshot the whole website

+> Tip: If none of the options work right after adding the extension to chrome, refresh the website you want to screenshot and it should work as expected afterwards.

 After the screenshot has been taken, you will be redirected to a new tab showcasing the created screenshot with an option to download the image.